Pothulapati/tarunpothulapati-com/content/posts/istio-metrics-smi.md

 }
 ```

-The above shows the `edges` from `web`, i.e inbound and outbound deployments and the respective golden metrics of the corresponding edges.
+The above response shows the `edges` from `web`, i.e inbound and outbound requests from deployments and the respective golden metrics for the corresponding edges.

 The same queries can be done for different kinds of resources i.e pods, namespaces, daemonsets, etc as specified in the [smi-spec](https://github.com/deislabs/smi-spec/blob/master/traffic-metrics.md)

 Isito support was added pretty recently.
-Feel free to try out and submit feedback/issues. :)
+Feel free to try out and submit feedback/issues. :smiley: